-As we have noted above, the Scientific Method emphasizes verification of facts, a health and open debate, reliance upon data rather than the mere opinion of experts, and openness to other hypotheses.
+As we have noted above, the Scientific Method emphasizes verification of facts, a healthy and open debate, reliance upon data rather than the mere opinion of experts, and openness to other hypotheses.
 Such a complicated subject demands careful and balanced treatment of the underlying facts and supporting opinions.

 In this chapter, Dr. Griffin lists 254 individual notes, all found on pages 350-363 of his book.
 The references described in these notes are summarized, according to category, below.
-Note that the numbers do not total evenly, as some notes contain multiple references, and many quotes are inherited across more than one source.
+Note that the numbers do not total to exactly 254, as some notes contain multiple references, some contain no references, and many quotes are inherited across more than one source.

-Governmental Resources Engineering Resources
+Governmental Resources 88 Engineering Resources 13

 NIST Report 18 Journal articles 2

 Other NIST reports 45 Engineering magazines 9

 Firefighter interviews 15 Engineering textbooks 1

 FEMA publications 8 Engineering websites 1

 9/11 Commission 1

 Congressional Record 1

-Mainstream Media Truth Movement Resources
+Mainstream Media 36 Truth Movement Resources 108

 Network news and websites 4 Jim Hoffman 30

 Newspapers 21 Steven Jones 15

 Magazines 3 Kevin Ryan 11

 Other media 7 Eric Douglas 9

 Other websites 1 Eric Hufschmid 6

 James Fetzer 5

 Charles Thurston 3

 Chris Bollyn 3

 Ed Haas 2

 David Griffin (other works) 2

 Jeff King 1

 Judy Wood 1

 Other Websites 14

 Videos 6